Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation

 \section{Introduction}

 Physiological responses and behavioral patterns of individuals under fatigue provide rich information to understand the impacts of jeopardized human capacity, from which proper mitigation control can be determined.
-However, the complexity and vulnerability of data acquisition presents several limitations.
-While the latest advancements of sensor technology have elevated the research of objective fatigue detection to unprecedented levels, concerns about sensor reliability and accessibility remain \cite{Hooda2022}.
+In practical human-machine systems, such information can also be used as an input to warning, scheduling, intervention, and safety-management decisions.
+For these functions to be reliable, fatigue-related data must be captured consistently in the deployment environment.
+However, the complexity and difficulty of data acquisition present several limitations.
+While recent advances in sensor technology have improved objective fatigue detection, concerns about sensor reliability and accessibility remain \cite{Hooda2022}.

-Unreliable sensors can result in loss of data, compromising detection accuracy, or, in the worst case, complete malfunction.
-To address this issue, recent efforts have explored using synthetic data generation strategies to augment limited or incomplete datasets.
-For instance, generative AI \cite{zhu2025evolutionfutureperspectivesartificial} has emerged as a promising solution.
-Bird et al. (2021) demonstrated the capability of GPT-2 in generating synthetic Electroencephalography (EEG) and Electromyography (EMG), which, when combined with real training data, improved classification accuracy \cite{9345373}.
-Similarly, research in \cite{10178849} employed generative adversarial networks (GAN) to enhance data for motor imagery classification in brain-computer interface systems.
-Along this direct, \cite{zeng2021eeg} proposed Generative-DANN (GDANN), a hybrid model that integrates GANs with a Domain-Adversarial Neural Network (DANN) architecture to address cross-subject EEG variability in fatigue detection.
+Unreliable sensors can result in data loss, compromised detection accuracy, or, in the worst case, complete malfunction.
+To address this issue, recent efforts have explored modality imputation strategies to augment incomplete or noisy datasets.
+For instance, sensor-based data imputation \cite{zhang2025differentiable} has emerged as an effective approach.
+Bird et al. (2021) showed that GPT-2 can generate synthetic electroencephalography (EEG) and electromyography (EMG), which, when combined with real training data, improved classification accuracy \cite{9345373}.
+Similarly, \cite{10178849} employed generative adversarial networks (GANs) to enhance data for motor-imagery classification in brain-computer interface systems.
+Along this direction, \cite{zeng2021eeg} proposed Generative-DANN (GDANN), a hybrid model that integrates GANs with a Domain-Adversarial Neural Network (DANN) architecture to address cross-subject EEG variability in fatigue detection.
 By aligning feature distributions across subjects, GDANN improved generalizability and achieved high accuracy in cross-subject fatigue classification tasks.
-When generating synthetic data for fatigue detection, the process must consider inherent correlations of physiological modalities to collaboratively determine fatigue.
-To that end, RAINDROP \cite{zhang2021graph} provided a promising approach by using graph neural networks to model these correlations in irregularly sampled and multivariate time-series data.
+When performing modality imputation for fatigue detection, the process must consider inherent correlations among physiological modalities to collaboratively determine fatigue.
+To that end, RAINDROP \cite{zhang2021graph} addressed this by using graph neural networks to model these correlations in irregularly sampled multivariate time-series data.